Get a free estimate

 ⭐ Professional treatment

-When you find bed bugs, immediately contact a professional who employs K9 bed bug detectors, to isolate and target areas of infestation, so those bed bugs don't get away from the heat treatment.
+When you find bed bugs, immediately contact a professional who employs K9 bed bug detectors, to isolate and target areas of infestation.

 At American Pest, we have the experience needed to make sure your Montgomery County home, your belongings, and your family, are safe through the entire process.
 And we'll make sure those bed bugs are completely gone.

 ⭐ You should refrain from putting your baggage on the ground in any area you travel through, especially hotels and motels.

 Use an elevated surface to rest your luggage on to prevent bed bugs from crawling into it while you sleep.

 ⭐ Before sleeping, pull back sheets and mattress covers and check the corners.
 Bed bugs typically hide out here.

 You may also want to look for any red or rust-colored stains on the sheets, as these indicate bed bugs.